Create storage with snapshot

 To add the storage created by the snapshot to the Windows server, set the storage status to online.

-The following describes how to set the storage status online on the Windows server.
+To set the storage status online on the Windows server, follow these steps:

-and then click the Windows Administrative Tools > Computer Management > Disk Management menus, in that order.
+2. After clicking i-server_window_start, click Windows Administrative Tools > Computer Management > Disk Management in order.

-- Find the disk marked with Offline from the disk list, right-click the button, and then click Online.
+3. Find the disk marked with Offline from the disk list, right-click the button, and click Online.

 Since the storage data is read and recovered from the snapshot, skip the disk partition and storage format tasks.